Configure Events & Actions

 Webhook payload example

-The following JSON is an example of a webhook payload that is triggered when the message Wake up, Neo... is sent by Client-w5h0y on the channel Matrix.
+The JSON below shows a webhook payload triggered when the message Wake up, Neo... is sent by Client-w5h0y on channel Matrix.

 User ID / UUID